-This was HFM's twenty-sixth year as a voluntary home visiting service for first time mothers living in Montgomery County, Maryland.
+This was HFM's twenty-seventh year as a voluntary home visiting service for first time mothers living in Montgomery County, Maryland.
 Participants are screened for multiple stressors such as mental health or substance abuse concerns, limited self-sufficiency, and the experience of abuse or neglect as a child.
 Home visits begin with a weekly schedule for at least six months post-partum and are modified as the family gains confidence and meets their goals.
 Families continue to receive services for three years.
 Emphasis is placed on health care, child development, parenting education and support, and family self-sufficiency.

 HFM's longstanding success has been recognized through a series of outstanding scores by HFA (Healthy Families America) accreditation experts.
 The HFM program was first accredited in November 1999, when it became the first nationally credentialed Healthy Family America site in the State of Maryland.
 In 2008, HFM received an expedited four-year credential from Healthy Families America, when reviewers indicated that HFM was an extremely strong site - among the top 2% nationwide.
 During Year 25, the program successfully completed the newly revised, rigorous HFA accreditation process.
-The HFM program is built on a solid foundation of evidence-based best practices and has drawn upon these practices as it has grown over the years.
+HFM's program is built on a solid foundation of evidence-based best practices and has drawn upon these practices as it has grown over the years.
 The fidelity, quality, and consistency of program implementation has ensured its consistent success.

-In FY22, the HFM staff made 1,421 visits to 89 families.
-Of those visits 1,054 were done virtually.
-In addition, the Family Resource Specialists conducted 89 assessments, linking families who could not be enrolled in HFM to alternative community resources.
+In FY23, the HFM staff made 1,845 visits to 93 families.
+In addition, the Family Resource Specialists conducted 105 assessments, linking families who could not be enrolled in HFM to alternative community resources.
 Virtual home visits offered a connection to families reducing social isolation and continuing to enhance the knowledge and skills needed for healthy child development.
 Many families are recent immigrants from Central America.
 The challenges faced by families are addressed by a diverse and culturally competent staff.
 Currently, all direct service staff members are bilingual, as 94% of families speak primarily Spanish.
 HFM staff are essential in helping families develop the healthy habits and skills necessary to reach their goals.

-Families expressed their gratitude that HFM was doing all they could to continue providing services, helping to keep them and their children safe.
+In the Family Satisfaction Survey completed this year families expressed their gratitude that HFM was doing all they could to continue providing services, helping to keep them and their children safe.
 Participants described how the HFM program has helped them be better parents by teaching them about child development and giving them strategies for helping their children learn.
 Parents value the information, support, and guidance they receive from their Family Support Specialists (FSS).
 Comments indicate that participants like the program so much that they would like to spend more time with their FSS and see other moms afforded the same opportunities.
+100% of families will recommend the program to family members and friends and 100% feel safe receiving Healthy Families Montgomery services.